jrvansuita/PickImage/README.md

 # Additionals

 ### Own click implementations.
- If you want to write your own pick images functionalities, your class have to implements IPickClick like in the example below.
+ If you want to write your own button click event, your class have to implements IPickClick like in the example below.
  You may want to take a look at the sample app.

      @Override